goodshuffle/goodshuffle-developer-site/content/docs/setup/wordpress.md

 ### Configuration

-1. Go to "settings" by clicking the “Settings” link beneath “Goodshuffle Embedded Catalog”.
+1. Click the "Settings" link beneath "Goodshuffle Embedded Catalog".
-1. Enter the “Web Key” that you obtained earlier.
+1. Enter the "Web Key" that you obtained earlier.
 1. Set "Display Inventory on Page" with the slug of the page you want to display your inventory.
-Using the name "goodshuffle" is good for testing and evaluation purposes, but you may want to change it to something later.
+Using the name "goodshuffle" is good for testing and evaluation purposes.
+You will be able to change it later.
-1. Leave the "Default Category" blank for now and the "Display wishliston all pages blank for now."
+1. Leave the "Default Category" blank for now and the "Display wishlist on all pages blank for now."
 1. Press the "Update Options" button to save your changes.

 You should now be able to add a basic gallery to display your inventory.